- fraternally (adv.)

 - freak (n.)

-Sense of "capricious notion" (1560s) and "unusual thing, fancy" (1784) preceded that of "strange or abnormal individual" (first in freak of nature, 1847; cf. Latin lusus naturæ, used in English from 1660s).
+Sense of "capricious notion" (1560s) and "unusual thing, fancy" (1784) preceded that of "strange or abnormal individual" (first in freak of nature, 1847; compare Latin lusus naturæ, which was used in English from 1660s).
 The sense in health freak, ecology freak, etc. is attested from 1908 (originally Kodak freak, a camera buff).
 Freak show attested from 1887.

 - freak (v.)